Skip to content

 Logs

-Logs panel in the Navigator
+Logs panel in the Debug panel

 In the example above, you can see what happens when you open a project in the WeWeb editor:

-• the application is started,
+• The application is started,

-• collections start being fetched,
+• Table views start being fetched,

-• the authenticated user value is set,
+• The authenticated user value is set,

-The Logs panel is helpful:
+The Logs tab is helpful:

-• to understand what's happening in a workflow that is not behaving as expected, and
+• To understand what's happening in a workflow that is not behaving as expected, and

-• to improve the UX and performance of a page by looking at what happens when the user arrives on the page.
+• To improve the UX and performance of a page by looking at what happens when the user arrives on the page.

 Workflow debugging